apify/apify-docs/content/academy/puppeteer_playwright/executing_scripts/collecting_data.md

 ---
-title: IV - Collecting data
+title: Collecting data
 description: Learn how to collect data from a page with evaluate functions, then how to safely collect it by using a second library called Cheerio.
-menuWeight: 7.4
+menuWeight: 2
 paths:
-    - puppeteer-playwright/collecting-data
+    - puppeteer-playwright/executing-scripts/collecting-data
 ---

 # [](#collecting-data) Collecting data